 return f"Error producing message: {e}"

-Dev Mode with Inspector
+Option 1: Dev mode with Inspector (Recommended)

 mcp dev server.py